Seelengrab/Seelengrab.github.io/articles/Running Julia baremetal on an Arduino/index.md

 ## A first piece of julia pseudocode

-So with all that in mind, let's sketch what we think our code should look like:
+So with all that in mind, let's sketch out what we think our code should look like:

 ```julia
 const DDRB = ??